-Your dream job may be a click away — but unless you are savvy to scams that populate the internet, that dream could become a costly nightmare.
+Your dream job may be a click away — but unless you are savvy to internet scams, that dream could become a costly nightmare.

 Not too long ago, job hunters generally relied on newspaper ads to search for suitable positions.
-The relatively high cost of placing ads was enough to keep most scammers out of the employment pages — and prevented some legitimate employers from placing ads as well.
 Technology has changed all that.
-Low- or no-cost ads abound online.
-It makes it easier than ever to connect job hunters with positions, but it has a downside: Postings for fake positions or “exclusive” job leads that aim at bilking you out of money and/or private information.
+The internet makes it easier than ever for job hunters to find open positions.
+But it also makes it easier for scammers to post fake positions or “exclusive” job leads in attempts at bilking you out of money or personal information.

-To pursue legitimate opportunities in this chaotic marketplace of jobs, and not get sidetracked, you need to be savvy.
+To pursue legitimate opportunities in the online job marketplace and not get sidetracked, you need to be savvy.
 You also need to learn to identify these six red flags.

 Red flag No. 1: Up-front payment is required

 Be wary of ads that ask you to pay for expenses like certification or training up front.
 They’re likely posted by scammers who are smart enough to know you wouldn’t fall for it if they just asked for cash up front.
 So, such fraudsters ask you to pay fees for employment-related necessities.